cp3402-students/cp3402-2021-site-cp3402-2021-team06/theme.md

 The styling can also be modified by editing the CSS code in the file 'styling.css' directly.

 ### Functions
-The functions derived from the starter theme '_tk'_ were lightly modified and any additional content added for our themes specific functionality can be found at the bottom of the documents. *insert list of relevant files and what *
+The functions derived from the starter theme '_tk'_ were lightly modified and any additional content added for our themes specific functionality can be found at the bottom of the documents. *insert list of relevant files and what modification can be made through them*

 ## Other

 ---

-Throughout all of the header, footer, and page php there are comments there describing what each element does.
-Do not edit unless you know what you are doing.
-But if you do know, we kept it pretty self explanatory.
+Descriptive comments can be found throughout the theme's specific function files (header.php, footer.php and page.php) and styling file (style.scss).
+These comments are useful for understanding how certain functions or lines of code affect the website.
+We advise to not edit these files until you understand how each component is implemented.

 [<-- Back to README](README.md)